mohammad-anar/e-study-planners-A11/README.md

  * Data store on MongoDB atlas and show them dynamically.

+ * I am also use react date picker.

+ * JWT verification on server for authentication database includes here.

+ * React pdf also use on the project.

  * This project have some Private route.
 With out sign in can't access them.

- ### My website live preview link :- https://digital-store-7502c.web.app/
+ ### My website live preview link :- https://egroupstudy.surge.sh/